Minhchuyentoancbn/Minhchuyentoancbn.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
 My full name is Duc-Minh Le, you can call me Minh 👋.
-I am currently a research resident at [VinAI Research](https://research.vinai.io/) 🤖 where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) 🏛️.
+I am currently a research resident at [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence) 🤖 where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) 🏛️.
 Before that, I graduated from [Hanoi University of Science and Technology](https://hust.edu.vn/) with a Bachelor's degree in Computer Science.

 Email: minh611002@gmail.com
 ## Research Interests